-Before starting our automated installer, check out these notes for your managed services or platforms:
+Before starting our guided install, check out these notes for your managed services or platforms:

 Our Kubernetes integration is under active development and we regularly release updates which include bug fixes, new features, and support for newer Kubernetes versions and cloud providers.
 We strongly recommend all our customers to regularly update the Kubernetes integration to get the best experience.

-In order to update an installation that was deployed using Helm command provided by the automated installer, just go through the process and run the Helm command again.
+In order to update an installation that was deployed using Helm command provided by the guided install, just go through the process and run the Helm command again.
 This will pull the new version of the chart and its dependencies and upgrade it to the latest version.